Anthrocon/www/content/Events/parade-block-party/index.md

 # Anthrocon Parade & Block Party

+> **UPDATE (7/3):** Due to the heat and extreme weather situation in the Pittsburgh forecast, Anthrocon has decided to cancel the 2026 Fursuit Parade and Block Party scheduled for 2pm, July 4th.
+Please follow our social media channels for more information about alternative indoor activities in place of the parade.

+---

 {{< center >}}**We’re taking our engagement with the City of Pittsburgh to the next level!**{{< /center >}}

 {{< center >}}On Saturday July 4, we’ll be closing down the street of Penn Avenue between 9th and 11th Street and hosting two public events: the **Fursuit Parade**, and the **Anthrocon Block Party**!
 We’re partnering with the City of Pittsburgh to create a day of friendly, safe mingling where we can share the magic of our fandom.{{< /center >}}